advanced-cropper/react-advanced-cropper/example/docs/concept/introduction.md

 function stateModifier(state: CropperState, settings: CropperSettings, ...otherArguments): CropperState
 ```

+It accept state, settings and perhaps some arguments and return the updated state.
 What's **[the settings](/docs/concept/settings)**?
 This is the another concept that you should know to use this library.

 ### Settings

-**The settings** is a bunch of parameters that used by the state modifiers and different helpers.
+**The settings** is a bunch of parameters that used by the state modifiers and the different helpers.
 Not random one.
 It should be the minimal set of parameters that can be used to make the most operations on the cropper state.

 The developer of this library summarized them into `CoreSettings`.
 It contains the following parameters: